MarcelJurtz/mjurtz.com/_posts/2017-11-25-servicestack-building-simple-service.md

 guid: https://blog.mjurtz.com/?p=569
 permalink: /2017/11/servicestack-building-simple-service/
 categories:
-  - CSharp
+  - csharp
 tags:
-  - .NET
+  - dotnet
-  - CSharp
+  - csharp
-  - Development
+  - development
-  - Programming
+  - programming
-  - ServiceStack
+  - servicestack
 ---
 This is the second post in my series on building web services with ServiceStack.
 In [the first part](https://blog.mjurtz.com/2017/11/what-is-servicestack/), I covered the benefits of using ServiceStack, this article continues with the setup of a basic service and its several components.